Choosing a Country to Live in Abroad

 Key Factors to Consider When Choosing a Country to Live Abroad

-Before getting into those specifics of comparison, take some time to think about what’s going to be the most important for you while you’re away.
-This ladder of decision making will drive you to choose a country that best fits your goals.
+Before comparing, consider what’s most important to you while you’re away.
+This ladder of decision-making will drive you to choose a country that best fits your goals.

 Cost of Living

-These rates vary by country – everyone has a different value on housing, food, health, transport and the like.
-Some countries though-Mexico and Portugal are obviously cheaper than others as far as living costs go – while other countries like the UK or Australia can be very expensive.
-Relay on cost-of-living calculators and expat communities to ballpark your true monthly expenses.
+These rates vary by country—everyone has a different value on housing, food, health, transport, and the like.
+Some countries, though—Mexico and Portugal—are obviously cheaper than others as far as living expenses go, while other countries like the UK or Australia can be very expensive.
+Rely on cost-of-living calculators and expat communities to ballpark your true monthly expenses.

 Quality of Life

-Quality of life can be assessed by the presence and utilization of human, social & ties infrastructural facilities namely healthcare, education, employment opportunity public transport and housing etc. We often see countries like Germany, Ireland and Spain rank so highly on global living surveys because quality healthcare and fair incomes with strong social support systems are their standard.
+Quality of life can be assessed by the presence and utilization of human, social & infrastructural ties, namely healthcare, education, employment opportunities, public transport, housing, etc. Countries like Germany, Ireland, and Spain often rank highly on global living surveys because they typically provide quality healthcare, fair incomes, and strong social support systems.

 Visa & Residency Options